rbertels/hashids-fs/README.md

 # Hashids-fs
 A hashids implementation in F#.
 It allows the encoding of one or more numbers into a single YouTube-like hash.
-Check http://hashids.org for implementations in other languages.
+Please visit http://hashids.org for implementations in other languages.

 ## Usage

-### Open the namespace
+### Open the Hashids namespace
 ```fsharp
 open Hashids
 ```